iron-software/IronPdf.Examples/how-to/pdfua/README.md

 <iframe loading="lazy" src="https://ironpdf.com/static-assets/pdf/how-to/pdfua/pdf-ua-wikipedia.pdf#view=fit" width="100%" height="500px">
 </iframe>

-Note: Conversion of PDFs from HTML strings, files, or web URLs into PDF/UA format is not supported by IronPDF at this moment.
+Note: The current version of IronPDF does not support exporting a PDF/UA file from HTML strings, files, or URLs that have been newly rendered.